 This chart shows the cumulative number of confirmed deaths per million people.

 Weekly and biweekly deaths: where are confirmed deaths increasing or falling?

 Why is it useful to look at weekly or biweekly changes in deaths?

 For all global data sources on the pandemic, daily data does not necessarily refer to deaths on that day – but to the deaths reported on that day.

 Since reporting can vary significantly from day to day – irrespectively of any actual variation of deaths – it is helpful to look at changes from week to week.
 This provides a slightly clearer picture of where the pandemic is accelerating, slowing, or in fact reducing.

 The maps shown here provide figures on weekly and biweekly deaths: one set shows the number of deaths per million people in the previous seven or fourteen days (the weekly or biweekly cumulative total); the other set shows the percentage change (growth rate) over these periods.

-In this document, the many linked charts, our COVID-19 Data Explorer, and the Complete COVID-19 dataset we report and visualize the data on confirmed cases and deaths from Johns Hopkins University (JHU).
-We make the data used in our charts and tables downloadable as a complete and structured .csv, .xlsx and json file here on our GitHub site.
+In this document, the many linked charts, our COVID-19 Data Explorer, and the Complete COVID-19 dataset, we report and visualize the data on confirmed cases and deaths from the World Health Organization (WHO).
+We make the data in our charts and tables downloadable as complete and structured CSV, XLSX, and JSON files on GitHub.